jofas/blog/content/002-first-time-running/index.md

 the nourishment provided to both body and soul.
-Anyway, we had a nice and prolonged lunch with lots of thick slices of *Schwarzbrot*, topped with a thick layer of strong allioli, thick slices of fresh tomatoes and even thicker pieces of strong cheese, made perfect with a drizzle of olive oil and arugula on top.
+Anyway, we had a nice and prolonged lunch with lots of thick slices of *Schwarzbrot*, topped with a thick layer of strong allioli, thick slices of fresh tomatoes and even thicker pieces of hearty cheese, made perfect with a drizzle of olive oil and arugula on top.
 Some pickled olives and cucumbers and a small salad with a honey-mustard dressing on the side&mdash;it was pure and utter ecstasy.